Walking Tour

 * * *

+Then they got to work.
 Shevlin-Clarke Co. sent out parties of lumberjacks to cut stands of fine Norway and white pine, mostly to the east of Fort Frances around the rim of Rainy Lake.
-The logs were floated here, where they were harvested in year-round operations by the mill.
+The logs were floated here (with help from tugs like the Hallett) and then harvested by the mill.
+The mill operated until 1942, when the forests had been cut down and there were not enough good timber stands left to support the mill's continued operation.

 Over its operating life the mill produced some 1.6 billion feet of lumber which were primarily sold to the United States.
-All told some $20 million in wages were paid out, (some $400 million today).
+All told some $20 million in wages were paid out, ($400 million today).
 At the close of the mill the vice-president David Larsen remarked on the surprisingly strong relations between the 1,500-strong labour force and management.

-“The 32-year term of operations in Fort Frances is usually for the high degree of harmony between capital and labor and it is with sincere regret of both parties that this has to terminate with the exhaustion of the timber,” he told the Fort Frances Times.
-This was in stark contrast to many other sawmills across Canada, where strikes and bitter labour feuds were commonplace.
+He told the Fort Frances Times: “The 32-year term of operations in Fort Frances is unusual for the high degree of harmony between capital and labor and it is with sincere regret of both parties that this has to terminate with the exhaustion of the timber.”

 Larsen noted Shevlin-Clarke's similarly amicable relations with the town itself, saying "“At no place where the Company has had mills during the past 60 years has it enjoyed a more congenial relationship with the town than in Fort Frances.”1